davidmpinho/custom-models/README.md

       missing proceed as normal; if it is missing use the expectation (which is easy to compute, there is no need to add another set of parameters to estimate missing variables).

+* For time series, model events (e.g., days before/after Christmas).
+This is mostly 'feature engineering' -- indexes 1, 2, ..., n/2-1 are
+the days before an event, day n/2 is the event, and n/2+1, ..., n are the days after the event.
+I think I only need to have separate scales for the days before and after.
+That said, if there are issues of identifiability, either restrict the number of days that are being modelled (probably necessary anyways because of the factor model assumptions), or add a positive (and negative) 'slope' to the random walk process in the days before (and after).

+* Factor model (yes, again) for survival analysis.
+Just restrict the differences to be negative and model them on the log scale.
+Mind the censoring, though.

 * For time series more generally, apply what I learned with ARC model to ARMA models.
 The motivation is to have something like